cesarferreira/monzo-cli/README.md

 access_token: Qnjdas8hakxdjasQscGVgnVGIVXpvpZ5uCxkQ5XLnDHnOPoBtXreQ6adBo

 ```

+## Caveats
+- Right now the `access_token` expires everyday, still need to find a way to refresh it automatically

 ## Contributing
 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request:
   1. If its a feature, bugfix, or anything please only change code to what you specify.